-The currency of Iran is called the Rial and approximately 38,000 Rial is equivalent to about \$1 US.
-Upon arriving in all international airports it is fairly easy to exchange major foreign currency, such as the US Dollar, Euro, and British Pound.
-In fact there is a bank right after passport control and it is open 24/7.
-Otherwise, throughout all Iranian metropolitans there are plenty of banks and authorized exchange centers which can easily convert your currency.
+Iran presently cannot process credit cards and everything must be paid with Iranian currency.
+Therefore, if you want to exchange money then you should have cash in Euro, Dollar or British Pound.
+The currency of Iran is called the Rial and approximately 120,000 Rial is equivalent to about 1 Euros.
+Upon arriving in all international airports it is fairly easy to exchange major foreign currency.
+Otherwise, throughout all Iranian metropolitans there are plenty of banks and authorized exchange centers that can easily convert your currency.
 The paper money of Iran is printed in small increments and you may find it a bit awkward to carry.
-As an alternative, you can request travelers' checks from banks/exchange centers - also known as Iran Checks - in increments of 1,000,000 Rial (approximately \$26.3 US).
+As an alternative, you can request travelers' checks from banks/exchange centers - also known as Iran Checks - in increments of 1,000,000 Rial (equivalent to one hundred Toman, see paragraph below).

-Other travelers' checks are issued from individual banks, such as Melli Bank, Saderat Bank and Mellat bank, etc... and are also printed in 500,000 Rial (about \$13 US), as well.
-Please note that the official name of Iran's currency is the Rial, however in the streets it is referred to as the Toman and the last digit of the Rial is dropped.
+Attention: Please note that the official name of Iran's currency is the Rial, however in the streets it is referred to as the Toman and the last digit of the Rial is dropped.
 For example, 1,000,000 Rial is 100,000 Toman or 10,000 Rial is 1,000 Toman.